Table of Contents

 - Preheat the oven to 350 degrees Fahrenheit.

 - Fill 24 muffin cups with paper liners.

 - To make the cream cheese filling, put cream cheese in a medium sized bowl.
 Using an electric mixer, beat until soft.

-- Then add egg, vanilla, cinnamon and brown sugar.
+- Then add egg, vanilla, and brown sugar.
 Mix until smooth and set aside.

-- To make the muffins, in a large bowl, whisk together flour, xanthan gum (if using), sugar, baking powder, cinnamon and salt.
+- To make the muffins, in a large bowl, whisk together gluten-free flour, xanthan gum (if using), granulated sugar, brown sugar, baking powder, cinnamon, ginger, nutmeg, cloves, and salt.

 - Make a well in the center of the dry ingredients and add in the eggs, pumpkin puree, vegetable oil and vanilla.

 - Mix together until the batter is smooth.